 Since leaving politics, Evans has applied his talents to major posts in international relations, working on crisis resolution, genocide prevention and curbing nuclear proliferation.

 What does Evans – whose memoir, Incorrigible Optimist, has just been released – make of the growing rumblings of discontent with the political establishment across the western world?
 And does he believe we can regain faith in political actors and institutions?

-Questions for the Nation: Darwin
+Questions for the Nation: Newcastle

 What are the most important questions facing Australians – today and in the future?

 The Wheeler Centre has been roaming Australia, collecting the nation’s most urgent questions and thrashing them out with some of the sharpest thinkers we know.
 We’ve held panel discussions at Brisbane Writers Festival, Perth’s Disrupted Festival of Ideas, Darwin Festival and National Young Writers Festival in…

 Karly Warner, Shahleena Musk, Eddie Cubillo and Antoinette Braybrook

 In July last year, Four Corners broadcast an investigation into the mistreatment of children in Northern Territory youth detention centres.
 The report included appalling images of teenager Dylan Voller in a mechanical restraint chair at the Alice Springs Detention Centre.
 The images provided a snapshot of what has been well documented in past reports and the subject of longstanding advocacy by lawyers and Aboriginal and Torres Strait Islander groups working in the sector.

 The report was the catalyst for the calling of a Royal Commission to investigate serious allegations of mistreatment and abuse of children within the youth detention and child protection systems of the NT (now due to be handed down this November).
 Indigenous children account for more than half of all Australian children in juvenile detention; this is an issue that both reflects and further entrenches racial inequality.